Your setup for food photography starts with light. Photography can’t happen without it. Photography is painting with light.

 It’s a very powerful exercise and it works.

-If you think about your house, think about how light changes in different rooms of the house.
-Are there rooms that have bright light at a certain time of day?
+If you think about your home, think about how light changes in different rooms.
+Are there rooms that have bright light at a certain time of day and others that are dark?

 In a nutshell, here are the takeaways from this post: